-Sycamore Tree is a victim awareness programme that teaches the principles of restorative justice.
-It is taught in prisons in groups of up to 20 learners by Prison Fellowship volunteers.
-Prisoners on the programme explore the effects of crime on victims, offenders, and the community, and discuss what it would mean to take responsibility for their personal actions.
+Sycamore Tree is a volunteer-led victim awareness programme that teaches the principles of restorative justice.
+It is taught in prisons in groups of up to 20 learners, over a 6-week period.
+Learners on the programme explore the effects of crime on victims, offenders, and the wider community, and discuss what it would mean to take responsibility for their personal actions.

 For most learners on Sycamore Tree the most powerful element of the programme is when a victim of crime comes in to talk through how crime has impacted their lives.
 Learners have an opportunity in the final session to express their remorse – some write letters, poems or create works of art or craft.
 Members of the community are invited to support and bear witness to these symbolic acts of restitution.